miniconnect/miniconnect/README.md

 ## Getting started with the API

-[MiniConnect API](https://github.com/miniconnect/miniconnect-api) is in its own repository.

 The biggest advantage of API decoupling is that it makes it very easy to create transparent components (proxies, loggers, mocks, and other wrappers), all that's needed is a fairly stable dependency.

-The session API is an alternative to JDBC.
-The philosophy is, that a minimalistic database access API should do two things and nothing more:

-- send SQL queries and input data to the server
-- accept the results

-That's exactly what MiniConnect session API provides.
-No odd abstractions like `startTransaction()` or `setCatalog()`.
-No JDBC freaks like `nativeSQL()` or `setTypeMap()`.
-Just a lightweight, REPL-able SQL interpreter.

 Here is a minimal example: